 The more comfortable you become with these lessons, the more your parts of a sentence activities will be integrated into the rest of your lessons.

 Hands-on grammar activities

 If acting out grammar isn’t enough activity, try a few more interactive ideas.
 I love using stations with older students because I can focus on individual groups.
 Plus, the stations can target areas that need practice.
 For instance, I might use pre-made stations, but I also might add student writing, a coloring activity, or hands-on grammar.

 What is hands-on grammar?
 I frequently use hands-on grammar or grammar manipulations.
 Simply print out words for students to practice sentence building.
-(You can also make batches of sticky notes.)
+(You can also make batches of sticky notes or adhere words on blocks.)
 With your manipulations, be sure to have a variety of verbs, ones that take direct objects, indirect objects, and predicate words.
 As we study parts of a sentence, I begin working on parallelism and punctuation.
 Students enjoy manipulating and building goofy sentences.
 As students finish their sentences, take pictures and create a presentation of the class’s hard work.

 Lastly, if you need more ideas for using subject and predicate worksheets (middle school) and an engaging parts of a sentence practice, check out Grammar Gurus.
 My private Facebook group provides an open space for teachers to discuss grammar.